White-Collar Workers Are Getting the Blues

 However, the impact of salary stagnation isn't uniform across the white-collar spectrum.
 We find that it is most acute for those in early-career positions, where growth in advertised wages has lagged significantly.
 Salaries listed in new job postings for mid-to-senior management roles have fared slightly better, while top executives have seen substantial salary increases offered for similar new positions.
 These salary trends reflect employers' current willingness to pay for new hires, and the widening gap in offered salaries across seniority levels still points towards a labor market that is prioritizing and rewarding senior leadership while potentially squeezing the terms offered to less experienced professionals entering the job market.

 Which specific roles are feeling the pinch most?
-Between Q1 2023 and Q1 2025, we find that the decline in job postings for several key business and technology functions significantly outpaced the overall decrease in demand for white-collar roles.
+Between Q1 2023 and Q1 2025, overall job postings for white-collar roles fell by a substantial 35.8%.
+Against this backdrop, the decline for several key business and technology functions was even more severe, significantly outpacing this average.
 For instance, postings for Software Developers dropped more than twice as much as white-collar roles overall.
 Business Analysts, Market Researchers, and Delivery Managers also saw their demand fall at nearly double the overall rate.
 This indicates an intensified pullback for these specific skill sets within the broader white-collar slowdown.

 Geographically, the distribution of white-collar job opportunities is also shifting.
 Between Q1 2023 and Q1 2025, several major U.S. metropolitan areas saw a decrease in their share of white-collar job postings.
 Washington D.C. experienced the largest drop in its share (-0.58 percentage points), followed by Chicago (-0.41 p.p.), Dallas (-0.40 p.p.), and Boston (-0.33 p.p.).
 This relative decline in labor demand suggests that hiring in these urban centers is moving away from hiring white-collar roles compared to other geographic areas.